yashikajaiswal31/UniversityManagementSystem/README.md

 Leave Details for faculty and student

-Viewing Results : Users with appropriate permissions can view their results.
+Viewing Results: Users with appropriate permissions can view their results.